BowlingX/geschichte/README.md

       title,
       url
     )
-    // Only if it happened from an external change that was not the param converter if (!paramConverterState) {
+    // Only if it happened from an external change that was not done by Geschichte if (!historyState) {
       // To make the next url available on the internal history object we replace it with the next url globalHistoryObject.replace(url)
     }
   }

-  // $FlowFixMe: ignore
   History.prototype.replaceState = function(...args) {
     const [state, title, url] = args
     return originalReplaceState.call(